McIlroy trails leaders by two at Wells Fargo

 A bogey by Max Homa (70) at the last left him tied at the top on 11-under 202 alongside fellow Americans Jason Dufner (71) and Joel Dahmen (70), while Pat Perez carded a 66 to move up to 10 under.

-McIlroy, who could have had an even better day had his putting been dialed in, put together four birdies against a bogey to move to nine under as fans offered up birthday greetings on the stormy day.
+McIlroy, who could have had an even better day had his putting been dialled in, put together four birdies against a bogey to move to nine under as fans offered up birthday greetings on the stormy day.

+“It’s awesome.
+I’m really grateful,” McIlroy said of the greetings.
+“I really felt the love out there.
+Celebrate another decade of my life and I get to do it on one of my favorite golf courses in the world, it’s pretty cool.”

 Homa, a former U.S. collegiate champion seeking his first PGA Tour victory, led most of the day until he stumbled at the par-four 18th hole.